 Fever accompanied by behavioral changes or other symptoms

-Any child with an elevated temperature of greater than 101°F orally or 100°F axillary is excluded until fever-free without acetaminophen or ibuprofen for 24 hours and can comfortably participate in all program activities.
+Any child with an elevated temperature of greater than 100.4°F by any route is excluded until fever-free without acetaminophen or ibuprofen for 24 hours and can comfortably participate in all program activities.

 Fifth Disease, also called “slapped cheek disease,” is an infection caused by parvovirus B19.
 Symptoms begin with a mild fever and complaints of tiredness.
 Within a few days, the cheeks take on a flushed appearance that looks like the face has been slapped.
 There could also be a lacy rash on the trunk, arms and legs.
 Fifth disease is believed to spread through direct contact or by breathing in respiratory secretions from an infected person.
 Children with sickle cell anemia, chronic anemia, or an impaired immune system may become seriously ill when infected and require medical care.
 If a pregnant woman becomes infected, the fetus may suffer damage, including possibility of stillbirth.
 Child is excluded until fever-free without acetaminophen or ibuprofen for 24 hours and can comfortably participate in the program.